-The Royal College of Midwives along with Scotland’s Chief Medical and Chief Nursing Officers recommend that all pregnant women should have the free flu vaccine every time you are pregnant, as the flu viruses circulating change each year.
+NHS Scotland recommends that all pregnant women should have the free flu vaccine every time you're pregnant.
+This is because the flu viruses circulating change each year.

 Why should I get the vaccine?

-Pregnant women are at a greater risk of serious flu-related complications such as early labour, low birth weight and stillbirth so need extra protection.
+Pregnant women are at a greater risk of serious flu-related complications so need extra protection.
+Complications may include as early labour, low birth weight and stillbirth.

-Every year in Scotland, a number of pregnant women will get influenza (flu), some will require hospital treatment or be admitted to intensive care.
+Every year in Scotland, a number of pregnant women will get influenza (flu).
+Some will need hospital treatment or be admitted to intensive care.
 Those with a health condition such as diabetes or asthma are particularly vulnerable.

 It only takes a few minutes to get vaccinated.
 The flu vaccine takes around 10 days to work, so the sooner you get it the better.